musstaffali/basic-scraper.py/README.md

 ## Description

-A high-fidelity fully-fledged model eCommerce store designed to allow users to buy a variety of furniture online.
+This Python web scraper is designed to extract data from websites and can serve as a starting point for web scraping tasks.
+It currently extracts quotes and authors from the [Quotes to Scrape](http://quotes.toscrape.com/) website using the BeautifulSoup library.

 #### Technologies

+- Pythons
-- Next.js
+- BeautifulSoup
-- ReactStrap
+- Requests

 [Back To The Top](#read-me-template)